-cmsInt32Number cmsReadRawTag(cmsHPROFILE hProfile, cmsTagSignature sig, void Buffer, cmsUInt32Number BufferSize);
+cmsInt32Number cmsReadRawTag(cmsHPROFILE hProfile, cmsTagSignature sig, void\ Buffer, cmsUInt32Number BufferSize);

 Similar to cmsReadTag, but different in two important aspects.
-1st, the memory is not owned by the profile, but by you, so you have to allocate the neccesary amount of memory.
+1st, the memory is not owned by the profile, but by you, so you have to allocate the necessary amount of memory.
 To know the size in advance, use NULL as buffer and 0 as buffer size.
-The function then returns the number of needed byteswithout writing them.
+The function then returns the number of needed bytes without writing them.

 The second important point is, this is raw data.
 No processing is performed, so you can effectively read wrong or broken profiles with this function.
-Obviously, then you have to interpret all those bytes!
+Obviously, it is up to you to interpret all those bytes!